Derivation of the botanical name:

 There are three main fruit types: soft, semi-dry, and dry.
 The type of fruit depends on the glucose, fructose and sucrose content.

-Dates ripen in four stages, which are known throughout the world by their Arabic names: kimri (unripe), khalal (full-size, crunchy), rutab (ripe, soft), tamr (ripe, sun-dried).
+Dates pass through four stages of development known by their Arabic names; Kimri (unripe), Khalaal (full-size, crunchy), Rutab (ripe, soft), and Tamer (ripe, sun-dried).

 Different species of date palms, were imported (smuggled) into Israel from Iraq by Israel Ben Zion (1887-1954) from Kvutzat Kinneret.
 The palm branches smuggled from Iraq were of the Khadrawy, Sair / Sayer and Hallawi species.